 The application for the protection visa must be assessed in accordance only with the mandatory criteria in s 36 (and the 866 Sch 2 clauses) and the Minister cannot refuse the grant of the visa under s 501(1) or any other provision in Pt 9 of the Act.
 Hence, PIC 4001 and s501 does not apply to protection visa applicants.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you determine if s501 apply to protection visa applicants.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you determine if s501 apply to protection visa applicants.

 041 222 4020 or WeChat: AUDvisa